American Graphics Institute: Educational content

 In 2013, AGI partnered with publisher John Wiley & Sons to launch Digital Classroom, a digital subscription service that gave subscribers access to 2,500 video tutorials and 50 e-books many created by AGI.
 The Digital Classroom subscription service is no longer available but its e-books are still in publication some used internationally in universities and colleges for classes that teach design and publishing.

-Development training and consulting
+Development training

 AGI's development training services include certificate programs, classes at training centers and through online courses, and private training for groups and organizations.
 AGI has training centers in Boston, Chicago, London, New York City, Orlando, and Philadelphia.

 CRE8 conference

 AGI hosted the annual CRE8 Conference in Florida which provided professional development education for marketing and design professionals.
 Conference speakers included Marissa Mayer, Al Gore, and Michael Eisner.